RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

 <br>
 <br>
 Below, the header and data rows 1 through 4 are printed for the Android apps.
-The `rows_and_columns` were assigned "True", in order to count the number of columns and rows.
+The `rows_and_columns` are assigned "True", in order to count the number of columns and rows.